Rosenbaum & Rosenbaum, P.C. | June 7, 2021 | Car Accidents

 Traffic laws are designed to prevent car accidents.
 For example, laws stating who must yield the right of way prevent cars from crashing into each other at intersections, highway entrance ramps, and other places.
 When a driver fails to yield the right of way, a pedestrian, bicyclist, or another motorist may sustain catastrophic injuries in a motor vehicle accident.

 Many right of way accidents occurs because drivers are distracted, impatient, or negligent.
 A driver may ignore a yield sign or fail to stop at a crosswalk because they are texting while driving.
 Whatever the reason for failing to yield the right of way, the result can be deadly.

 Failure to Yield the Right of Way – A Deadly Problem

-What Does it Mean to Yield the Right of Way in New York?
+What Does Yield the Right of Way Means in New York?

 Yielding the right of way means allowing other vehicles, bicyclists, or pedestrians to move ahead of you or cross the road in front of you.
 While yielding the right of way generally applies to intersections, there are other locations and situations where right-of-way laws apply.

 Failing to yield the right of way is a common cause of intersection accidents.
 If there are traffic signals, always obey the traffic lights.
 When approaching an intersection that does not have traffic lights, vehicles must yield the right of way to vehicles already in the intersection.

 When you are turning left, you must yield the right of way to oncoming traffic.
 At a four-way stop, drivers arriving at the same time should yield the right of way to the driver on the right.